UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/about.md

 Announcements will be posted to this course whenever necessary.
 If there is any other information I think is important, I will send it to your preferred university email address.
 It is your responsibility to ensure that your email account works properly in order to receive email.

-If you are unsure of your preferred email, check your account (myaccount.sc.edu).
-For more information on setting your preferred university email, please see the How To Change Your Primary University Email Address (https://scprod.service-now.com/sp?id=kb_article_view&sysparm_article=KB0011464) Knowledge Base article.
+If you are unsure of your preferred email, check your account at [myaccount.sc.edu](https://myaccount.sc.edu).
+For more information on setting your preferred university email, please see the Knowledge Base Article [How To Change Your Primary University Email Address](https://scprod.service-now.com/sp?id=kb_article_view&sysparm_article=KB0011464).

 ## Technology